 - Data Sync: Configures the user and group seeding, and the data synchronization between xMatters and ServiceNow.

-You will need to update most of the settings on these pages with information specific to your xMatters deployment.
+You need to update most of the settings on these pages with information specific to your xMatters deployment.

 To access the configuration pages in ServiceNow: